shvets/shvets.github.io/source/blog/2014-09-13-configuring_macbook_with_scripts.md

 and **ruby version**.

 If you need to refer variable form another section, use "dot" notation, like **#{node.home}**.
-It is possible thanks to another gem called [text-interpolator](text-interpolator).
+It is possible thanks to another gem called [text-interpolator]t[ext-interpolator].

 Last **postgres** section contains information about your postgres server and what database user and schemas need to be created.
 In our example we describe that we want to create **pg_user** with **password**